CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

        * read:org
        * workflow

-     - **Azure DevOps Organization**: The name of your Azure DevOps organization - Provide **odluser<inject key="UniqueID" />**.
+     - **Azure DevOps Organization**: The name of your Azure DevOps organization - Provide **<inject key="Azure DevOps Organization" />**.

     - **Azure DevOps Token**: Enter your Azure DevOps Personal Access Token with the following scopes:
        * Work Items: Read & Write
        * Build: Read & Execute
        * Project & Team: Read, Write & Manage

     - **Azure DevOps Project Name**: The name of the Project in Azure DevOps.
 The project will be automatically created if it doesn't exist yet.
 If the students must use pre-created projects, make sure they are using the Basic Process for Azure Boards - Provide the name that you provided at the time of creation.
-As per the instructions, it will be in this format: **CodeToCloudWorkshop-<inject key="UniqueID" />**.
+As per the instructions, it will be in this format: **<inject key="DevOps Project Name" />**.

     - **Student (personx)**: Your unique suffix (short, only lower case letters).
 This will be used to create the name of the resource group and resources in Azure. - Provide the **<inject key="UniqueID" />**.